juliankraft/WildtierSichtungsApp_back/README.md

 ### Repository Content

 This reository contains the backend of the WildTierSichtungsApp.
 The frontend can be found in the repository [WildTierSichtungsApp-Backend](https://github.com/juliankraft/WildtierSichtungsApp_front)

+### License

+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE.md](LICENSE.md) file for details.